Cheroxx/Patch-Tuesday-Updates/README.md

 ![image](laptopglow1.jpg)

-The latest cybersecurity news on recent current security updates and patches released by Microsoft and other developers
+The latest cybersecurity news on recent current security updates and patches released by Microsoft, Apple, and other vendors

 #### September 2020 security releases